FAQ

 Can I use my insurance?

-***Please be aware that if you use your out-of-network benefits to pay for services, your insurance company may demand to view your records at any time.
+For clients with out-of-network benefits, I’m happy to provide “superbills” (i.e. special insurance-friendly receipts).
+However, please keep in mind that if you use your out-of-network benefits, your insurance company may demand to view your records at any time.

-Simply put, many clients find that the limited options covered by insurance don’t fully meet their needs.
-For example, insurance typically does not cover phone sessions or text-based support at all.
-Some clients have limits on how many sessions they can use per benefit period, or may have high deductibles and copays that make self-pay seem more attractive.
-In some areas, wait lists for high-quality or specialized therapists who take a client’s particular insurance may be months or years long, or such specialists may not accept insurance at all.
-Some clients also have privacy concerns about using insurance, and want to limit the number of people who have access to their private health information.
+In addition to the scarcity of qualified in-network therapists with openings, there are other issues that come with using insurance.
+For example, insurance typically does not cover phone sessions or text-based support at all, and some insurance plans even refuse to cover full length sessions for most diagnoses and members.
+Some plans have limits on how many sessions can be used per benefit period, or may have high deductibles and/or copays that make the “discount” less helpful than anticipated.
+Some clients also have privacy concerns about using insurance, and may want to limit the number of people who have access to their private health information.

 Lastly, but perhaps most importantly, therapists accepting insurance are typically required to diagnose you after your very first session.
 Yes, you read that right.
 If you’ve been to counseling before and used your insurance, you’ve likely been diagnosed with a mental health disorder, even if your therapist didn’t share this with you!
 But what if you don’t want a clinical label on your medical record?
 What if you just don’t want to have to get diagnosed with a disorder in order to get help?
 This is just one of many reasons clients may choose to pay privately for counseling rather than using their insurance benefits.

-Don’t get me wrong, insurance can be a great option for many.
-If your insurance network has good coverage and includes services and therapists who are the right fit for your needs, have availability when you’re free, and are geographically accessible to you, then you should absolutely consider taking advantage of that discount.
-However, if you find yourself compromising your own healthcare or privacy needs in order to meet the needs of your insurance company, it may be time to reprioritize.
+Don’t get me wrong, insurance can be a great option for many!
+If your insurance network has good coverage and includes therapists who are the right fit for your needs, have availability when you’re free, and are geographically accessible to you, then you should absolutely consider taking advantage of that discount.
+However, if you find yourself compromising your own healthcare or privacy needs just to meet the “needs” of your insurance company, it may be time to reprioritize.

 do you remember me? i was a client when you worked at ____…

 Long time no see!
-If you’re a former client of mine interested in returning but unable to afford my current fees, please use this form to request a reduced fee.
+I’d love to work with you again, and I’ll prioritize you on my wait list if possible.
+If you’re unable to afford my current fees, please use this form to request a reduced fee, or contact me directly to discuss other options.

 Online?
 So I can meet with you from ANYWHERE???

-Okay fine, but as long as I’m in-state I can meet with you from anywhere (my home, my office, my car, the park), right?
+Okay fine, but as long as I’m in-state I can meet with you from anywhere (my office, my car, the park, the bathroom), right?

 With text-based support, you can reach out from anywhere you like within the state!
 If you’re in a public place, I recommend being aware of people around you for your own privacy’s sake, of course (e.g. someone reading over your shoulder in a crowded coffee shop).

-For video or phone sessions, you’ll need a private place to meet.
-Private usually means a room with a door that closes, but more importantly it means there are no humans nearby who might overhear.
+For video or phone sessions, you’ll need a private place to meet, even if you “don’t care” about your own privacy.
+“Private” usually means a room with a door that closes, but more importantly it means there are no humans nearby who might overhear.
 Your dogs, cats, and other animals are fine (unless perhaps you have a parrot who repeats things).

-Walking around outside during a phone/video session may sound like a good idea, but with wind, traffic, and passersby you will end up having to yell for me to hear you, which makes it distinctly less private (please don’t try this).
+Walking around outside during a phone/video session may sound like a good idea, but with wind, traffic, and passersby, you will end up having to yell for me to hear you, which makes it distinctly less private.
+Please don’t try this!
+Same goes with the bathroom… It’s echo-ey and kinda gross.
+Let’s not go there.

 what if my connection drops during a video session?

-Although relatively rare, this does sometimes happen Usually it’s because of client-side tech issues, I’m afraid (like being too far from your router, using a mobile network, or having a billion tabs open).
+Although relatively rare, this does sometimes happen Usually it’s because of client-side tech issues, I’m afraid (like being too far from your router, using a mobile network, or having one billion tabs open).
 I’m happy to help you troubleshoot to the best of my ability, and there are usually several things we can do to improve your connection.
-However, if you have ongoing connectivity issues, we may want to try a different secure video client (I have several backup options that are all HIPAA-secure).
+However, if you have ongoing connectivity issues, we may want to try a different secure video service (I have several backup options, all of which are HIPAA-secure).

-If for whatever reason our video session is interrupted, please wait patiently for at least two minutes while I try to reconnect us.
-If we can’t reconnect by video (or if the connection keeps dropping), I’ll call you and we can finish up our session via phone or switch to live-chat if you prefer.
-If tech issues interrupt your session, I’ll be happy to reschedule you for any available times that week.
+If for whatever reason our video session is interrupted, please wait for at least two minutes while I try to reconnect us, and check Spruce (or your preferred contact method) because I’m probably messaging you!
+If we can’t reconnect by video (or if the connection keeps dropping), we can also finish up our session via phone, or even live-chat if you prefer.

 Good question!